 Practitioners are required to act in the best interest of and advocate for the patient, observe the law, uphold the dignity and honour of the profession, and practice in accordance with ethical principles and their respective standard of practice.

 The College provides a number of resources for practitioners on the topic of sexual abuse and appropriate communication with patients.
-The Guideline on Preventing Sexual Abuse and Harassment provides information on professional boundaries, patient relationships and prohibition on becoming sexually involved with a patient.
+The Boundary Violations and Sexual Abuse Policy provides information on professional boundaries, patient relationships and prohibition on becoming sexually involved with a patient.
 The Policy on Treating Self and Family Members clarifies that it is generally considered to be inappropriate and a conflict of interest for practitioners to provide care to themselves and/or closely related family members.

 In addition, all pharmacists, pharmacy technicians, employers and facility operators have a mandatory obligation to report if they believe that a health professional has sexually abused a patient.
 The report is to be filed with the Registrar of the appropriate College and it must include the name of the person making the report, the name of the registrant who is the subject of the report, an explanation of the sexual abuse, and — with the consent of the patient or their agent — the name of the patient who may have been sexually abused.
 If no consent is given, the patient can remain anonymous but the report must still be made.

 The College is committed to being open and transparent about our regulatory processes, decisions and programs.
 A number of resources on our website have information that is geared toward helping the public understand what to expect when they visit their pharmacy and the people in their pharmacy.
 The College thoroughly investigates all reports or complaints of sexual abuse and treats these matters seriously.
 For victims of sexual abuse, the Patient Relations Committee administers funding for therapy and counselling.

 Board and Staff